isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 We must make sure that only events that are actually committed are visible on the bus, and that conversely no events are lost.

 The default workaround at this point in time is the outbox:
-Applications perform their changes to the data as they wish, and in a single transaction also perform a write to a table in a fixed format, the outbox.
+Applications perform their changes to the data as they wish, and in the same transaction also write to a table in a fixed format, the outbox.

 CDC reads the complete binlog, discards all writes except writes to the outbox, and uses the outbox changes to create a message on the bus.